cwinpy/solar-system-ephemerides/README.md

 # Solar System ephemerides

-A package holding solar system ephemeris files, storing positions, velocities and accelerations of the Earth and Sun for a range of [JPL development ephemeris](https://en.wikipedia.org/wiki/Jet_Propulsion_Laboratory_Development_Ephemeris) versions.
+A package holding solar system ephemeris files, storing positions (in light seconds), velocities (lts/s) and accelerations (lts/s<sup>2</sup>) of the Earth and Sun for a range of [JPL development ephemeris](https://en.wikipedia.org/wiki/Jet_Propulsion_Laboratory_Development_Ephemeris) versions.
 These can be used, for example, for calculating Doppler modulations and relativistic corrections for continuous gravitational-wave signals.
 The package contains a command line script and Python API for